DSPN/kubernetes-dse-gke/README.md

 # kubernetes-dse-gke
 Deploy DataStax Enterprise (DSE) cluster on a Kubernetes cluster (Local & GKE)

-This project provides a set of sample Kubernetes yamls to provision DataStax Enterprise in a Kubernetes cluster environment on your local machine or a GKE cluster for experimental only.
-It uses "default" namespace in Kubernetes and sample cloud provider's storage class definition.
+This project provides a set of example Kubernetes yamls to provision DataStax Enterprise in a Kubernetes cluster environment on your local machine or a GKE cluster for development use.
+It uses "default" namespace in Kubernetes and example cloud provider's storage class definition.
 You would modify the yamls according to your own deployment requirements such as namespace, storage device type, etc.

-Additionally, this repo also includes the new DSE Metrics Collector to aggregate and collect metrics in a meaningful way to provide fast, accurate problem resolution that system administrators can use to troubleshoot problems.
-The DSE Metrics Collector exports the metrics to a Prometheus server then one can visualize these metrics through a Grafana server.
+Additionally, this repo utilizes DSE Metrics Collector to aggregate and collect metrics.
+The DSE Metrics Collector exports the metrics to a Prometheus server where users can visualize these metrics through a Grafana server.

 #### Prerequisites:
 * Tools including wget, kubectl have already been installed on your machine to execute our yamls.